SoftwareAG/c8y-docs/content/thin-edge/thin-edge-tutorials-bundle/device-monitoring.md

 ### Install collectd

 Device monitoring is not enabled by default when you install thin edge.
-You have to install and configure collectd at [https://collectd.org/](https://collectd.org/) first.
+You must install and configure collectd at [https://collectd.org/](https://collectd.org/) first.

 To install collectd, follow the collectd installation process that is specific to your device as shown at [https://collectd.org/download.shtml](https://collectd.org/download.shtml).
 On a Debian or Ubuntu Linux: